gvwilson/thirdbit/src/fiction/madica/index.md

 *Clang!*
 The bucket toppled backward.
-The little dinosaur pointed its arm wildly one way and then another.
+The snarkasaurus pointed its arm wildly one way and then another.
 "What was that!?"

 "It's just my dad!"
 Madica hissed.